...

 And don’t worry.
 They don’t charge you unless you want the photo from their camera!

 Get your water bottle ready!
-The famous Teteyama Tamadono Spring Water is among the most natural spring water we have ever tasted!
+The famous Teteyama Tamadono Spring Water is among the most natural spring waters we have ever tasted!
 It is coming directly from the snowmelt in the area.
 There are also scoops for you to use if you require them (‘ω’)ノ.

 Stop 5.01: Backcountry Skiing, Snow Walking, and Sledding at Murodō

+The snow/ski season here in Mt.
+Tateyama typically runs from April to May.
+Skiing on 3,000 3,000-meter-tall mountain will be a once-in-a-lifetime experience (‘ω’)ノ.
 Hotel Tateyama offers free rentals of snowshoes, stock, long boots, and sleds.
 Otherwise, you’ll need to bring your own gear.

 Stop 5.02: Hiking at Murodō